vgaming/pay_to_restart/README.md

-Wesnoth add-on "pay to restart"
+Wesnoth add-on "Pay to re-Roll"

 [Add-on description](./pay_to_restart/doc/about.txt)